koki-develop/askai/README.md

 $ askai < question.txt
 ```

-It is possible to pass both input from stdin and arguments at the same time.
+You can pass both input from stdin and arguments at the same time.
 By utilizing this, for example, you can also summarize the contents of a specific file.

 ```console